Duxter7/GA-English-Notes/IT English 10 (A2+).md

 They **weren't going** to the cinema when one of them **saw** the reviews

-I wasn't finishing my task when I
+I wasn't finishing my task when I connected to the lesson

+My son didn't play football when it was raining

 I wasn't repairing my car when my son called me to eat because I had to buy a new part